 During his time in office, Sheriff Raney has been recognized locally and nationally for bringing good business practices, accountability and innovative thought to the agency and to government in general.
 He is often sought out for his advice and expertise and has presented to thousands of people across the United States on a wide variety of leadership topics.
 He was honored to speak on organizational complacency at the management retreat for Kennedy Space Center and to Congress on prevention programs for at-risk children.
 People often seek out his expertise regarding best practices in jail management and leadership, topics he has spoken and written about numerous times.

 Sheriff Raney tries to be both educated and an educator.
-He earned a Bachelor’s Degree, and later a Master’s Degree with a 4.0 GPA, from Boise State University.
+He earned a Bachelor’s Degree, and later a Master’s Degree from Boise State University.
 He also graduated from Northwestern University’s School of Police Staff & Command, the FBI National Academy and the National Executive Institute – a prestigious international law enforcement leadership consortium.
 Sheriff Raney is currently an adjunct professor for Boise State University and Northwestern University’s Center for Public Safety.